galil34/IDS2024S/hw/3/README.md

 1. Name the three pillars of Science.
-**Experiment, Theory, Simulation**
+**Experiment, Theory, Computational**
 2. Name and briefly describe three different applications of Computational and Data Sciences.
+**Predictive computing:
+Numerical simulation:
+Data-driven discovery via machine:**
 3. Name the two types of scientific reasoning.
-**Inductive and Deductive**
+**Plausible(Inductive) and Deductive**
-4. Provide an example that shoes logical implication does not necessarily imply physical causation.
+4. Provide an example that shows logical implication does not necessarily imply physical causation.
+**It's raining, therefore it's cloudy.**
 5. Policeman, jewelry, and burglar.

 6. Logical Implication.